← Back to Blog

 Why Memory-Native Changes The System

 A stateless LLM call forgets everything once the response is sent.
-Kumiho gives Construct agents four properties that stateless agents do not have.
+Kumiho gives Revka agents four properties that stateless agents do not have.

 First, cross-session continuity.
 What an agent learned yesterday can still matter today.